Tairan He 「何泰然」

 Goal: Robots that improve everyone's life.

-Focus: How to build the data flywheel for robotics?
-How to make robots perform useful tasks with intelligence, generalizability, agility, and safety?
+Focus: How to build the data flywheel for robotics to unlock human-level athletic skills and semantic intelligence?
+How to make robots perform useful tasks with adaptability, generalizability, agility, and safety?

 Method: Utilizing learning-based methods that scale with computation and data.